wopian/wopian/README.md

 🔭 I’m currently working on:

+- [apollo-11], digitising and proof reading the Assembly source code used to reach the moon in 1969
 - [zeepkist], records, level info and league standings for Zeepkist ![typescript] ![vue]
+- [streamkist], a configurable Discord bot to announce all streams of a Twitch category ![typescript]
 - [zeepkist-bot], a Discord bot for the Official Zeepkist discord ![typescript]
 - [combine], a cli tool for official Super League events in Zeepkist ![typescript]
-- [preferred-locale], get your users' most preferred locale from your app's translations ![typescript]
 - [kitsu], a framework agnostic [JSON:API] client implementation ![javascript]
 - and many more open source projects!

 🏆 I've worked on:

-- [apollo-11], digitising and proof reading the Assembly source code used to reach the moon in 1969
 - [kitsu.io], a content discovery and tracking platform for anime and manga fans ![javascript] ![ember]
 - [kitsu-season-trends], daily statistical trends of seasonal anime on [Kitsu.io] ![javascript] ![react]
+- [preferred-locale], get your users' most preferred locale from your app's translations ![typescript]
 - [smooth-corners], a 400b CSS paint module providing superellipse masks in CSS ![javascript]
 - [trutify] ![typescript] ![javascript] ![react] ![vue] ![angular]